-Learn Direct is a free online training course for SMEs on how to win government contracts.
+Learn Direct offers online training course for SMEs on how to win government contracts.
 In conjunction with the Cabinet Office, HMRC plans to help meet the government’s aspiration that 25% of spend should go to SMEs.

-The HMRC eSourcing tool allows suppliers’ PQQ and ITT responses to be provided and evaluated electronically.
+The HMRC eSourcing tool allows suppliers’ SQ and ITT responses to be provided and evaluated electronically.

 Further information about eSourcing can be found in the standard HMRC Tendering Instructions below, containing detailed information on: